QwenLM/qwen-code-action/README.md

 `qwen-code-action` is a GitHub Action that integrates [Qwen Code] into your development workflow via the [Qwen Code CLI].
 It acts both as an autonomous agent for critical routine coding tasks, and an on-demand collaborator you can quickly delegate work to.

-Use it to perform GitHub pull request reviews, triage issues, perform code analysis and modification, and more using [Qwen Code] conversationally (e.g., `@qwen-code fix this issue`) directly inside your GitHub repositories.
+Use it to perform GitHub pull request reviews, triage issues, perform code analysis and modification, and more using [Qwen Code] conversationally (e.g., `@qwencoder fix this issue`) directly inside your GitHub repositories.

 - [qwen-code-action](#qwen-code-action)
   - [Overview](#overview)